thmxv/tx-lang-cxx/README.md

 ## Backlog

-- TODOs in the code
+- Fix TODOs in the code
-- Test for loop, block expr, if expr, fn expr
+- Tests for: if expr, fn expr
-- Fix std_clock_native
+- Better float formatting: 1.0e20 instead of 1.e20
+- Print name of unknowm variale in error
 - check arity/signature of native fn
 - error when assigning to constant golbal
 - forbid global redefinition, unless specifically specified (REPL)